 With the landscape of gatherings and meetings drastically changed, a number of Marriott properties have rolled out Virtual Meetings by Marriott Bonvoy Events to keep teams connected across multiple locations when they can't meet in person.
 Combining the meeting package and AV into one convenient billable service, it offers one point of contact, one contract and one final invoice.

 For the travelers’ peace of mind and to meet the company’s stringent health and hygiene guidelines, hotels are rolling out enhanced cleaning technology to counter virus spread, including introducing electrostatic sprayers with hospital-grade disinfectant and testing ultraviolet light technology for sanitizing keys and devices.

 Technology has also been called in to provide the much needed diversion.
 Earlier this year Marriott launched its ‘At Home Lifestyle’ series offering light-hearted content such as home fitness routines and chefs live streaming from their kitchens for guests seeking interaction.

 Another major initiative is Marriott's partnership with Salesforce, a leading software company, to launch a customer recognition platform.
 “Guest services and personalization are at the heart of everything we do, and Salesforce is an important tool in helping us achieve our goals,” says Julie.
 “Our guests share a lot of information with us and, in doing so, they expect us to create highly bespoke in-stay experiences.”

 With 730,000 Marriott associates serving guests at nearly 7,400 hotels, the company needs solutions to help it deliver personalization on a global scale, while remaining warm and human at the same time.
-Salesforce enables Marriott to deliver on that promise.

 Building on Marriott’s proprietary technology and truly setting it apart as a future-ready travel company are Marriott’s cross-industry collaborations.